chipkajb/ssac25/README.md

-# ssac25
+# SSAC '25
-This repo is for the SSAC25 research paper competition
+This repo is for the SSAC25 research paper competition.
+The work for this submission is currently in progress...